tdwsl/tdwsl/README.md

-Hi, I’m @tdwsl, and I like programming in mainly C/C++, as well as other languages such as Pascal and Lua.
+Hi, I’m @tdwsl, and I like programming in mainly C/C++, as well as some other languages.
-I am also interested in assembly programming for old 8-bit computers.